Bins can get smelly in warm weather, attracting flies. In cold weather, the contents can freeze, which can mean we are unable to empty your bin.

 - If possible, store your wheeled bin out of direct sunlight, as the sun will warm up the bin, increase the smell and help attract flies.

 - Ensure that all bin lids are kept closed.
-If your bin is damaged or missing we can arrange a repair or replacement.
+If your bin is damaged or missing we can arrange a replacement.

 Prevent bins from freezing in cold weather